dastasoft/blog/_posts/why-you-should-use-chakra-ui-in-react.md

 section: 'frontend'
 ---

+EDIT: An additional project has been added as an example: [Apartmentfy](https://apartmentfy.dastasoft.com/)

 If you want to build an application or a website you need to take care of many things and in that sea of options which component library, css or ui framework will take a big role in the final version of your product.

 I have tried some component libraries like Material UI, Antd, React Boostrap and other CSS frameworks like styled-components, TailwindCSS and so on, I even tried to make some mini set of components for myself with [React and Bit](https://github.com/dastasoft/react-ui-components).